 A major strand of my research has focused on literature related to the large-scale migration into Italy that began in the 1980s (Migrant Imaginaries: Figures in Italian Migration Literature (2013)).
 This research has subsequently included the work of postcolonial, minority ethnic, and Black Italian writers in Italy and has developed in tandem with theoretical exploration of a transnational approach to literary and cultural production and practice.
 This adopts Italy's distinctive histories of migration (outwards, inwards, and internal) and of Mediterranean, colonial, and global connection as a template for theorising a transnational 'optic' through which to approach the study of languages and cultures in contemporary and historical global context.
 This research was built collaboratively with colleagues at Bristol, St Andrews, and QMU Edinburgh as part of a major research project, 'Transnationalizing Modern Languages: Mobility, Identity and Translation in Modern Italian Cultures' (2013-17), funded by the AHRC through one of three large grants made under its 'Translating Cultures' theme.
 Amongst individual and collective outputs including edited volumes, articles, book chapters, a touring exhibition, and policy documents, the project produced a book series, 'Transnational Modern Languages', which numbers seven volumes to date, with a further three in press or preparation.
 With Derek Duncan (St Andrews), I co-edited the cornerstone volume of the series, Transnational Modern Languages: A Handbook (2022).

 - Migration and postcolonial literature in Italian

-- Transnational cultural practices and cultural production
+- Transnational literary and cultural practices and production

-- Post-war Italian narrative fiction and cinema
+- Post-WWII Italian narrative fiction and cinema

 - Late nineteenth-century literary cultures in Italy